 Admissions are made via Blackburn with Darwen local authority, a child's mainstream school or consultant referral.

 St Thomas’s Centre is a dual campus provision that works with pupils aged between five years to sixteen years.
-Upper school (Lambeth Street) caters for the KS4 pupils, whilst Lower school (Hawthorne Street) caters for KS1, KS2, KS3 pupils.
+Upper school (Lambeth Street) caters for the year 9 to year 11 pupils, whilst lower school (Hawthorne Street) caters for year 1 to year 8 pupils.

-St Thomas’s is also the LA registered school for pregnant school girls or young mothers.
+Where appropriate, St Thomas's Centre is also the Local Authority’s registered school for pregnant pupils and young mothers.

 Please send all completed paperwork to Amanda Leaver